Allen-Synthesis/EuroPi/software/programming_instructions.md

 Now you have access to the inputs and outputs using easy methods, which you can read about more in the [README.md](/software/README.md) of the software folder.

-### Copy someone else's program to run on your module
+### Option 2 - Copy someone else's program to run on your module

 1. Use the exact same process as for the ssd1306 and europi libraries to install the europi-contrib library:
    1. In Thonny, click Tools -> Manage Packages to open the package manager.